JuanPaLA/game-of-life/README.md

 ## Summing my experience
 It took me a few hours over 3 days to finally finish it.
 Along the way I understood, once again:
-- The importance of don't duplicate state in childrens.
+- The importance of don't duplicate state in children.
 Just send them the props they need.
 In this case, from the grid to the cell.
 - The special care you need to use setInterval within useEffects, and the "async" nature of useState.
 - Use propper methods to mutate your state based on arrays[objects] (like array.map() and spread operator).

 I used Next JS and Styled Component.
 I can't believe how easy and powerful this library is to build reusable components!

+You can take a look <a href="https://game-of-life-one-virid.vercel.app/">here</a>!.